 Rabaul is seen at the northern tip of the island of New Britain.

 Mrs Bignell was at least twenty years older than the other nurses.
 In 1914, as Kathleen Freeman she married Charles Bignell and made her home on his plantation in the Solomon Islands.
 They had two daughters and one son.
-Mrs Bignell's daughters were in Australia when the Japanese invaded and her son, Ted, who had enlisted in the New Guinea Volunteer Rifles, was captured by the Japanese.
-Sadly her daughter Jean, who was expecting her first child at that time, was to lose not only her husband Dudley Roberts (one of the Administration's school-teachers) but also her brother; both men are believed to have been on board the Japanese prison ship Montevideo Maru.
+Mrs Bignell's daughters were in Australia when the Japanese invaded.
+Her son, Ted, who was twenty years old when war in Europe began, was a member of the New Guinea Volunteer Rifles and was captured by the Japanese.
+Sadly her daughter Jean, who had endured the loss of her first baby in Rabaul and was anxiously waiting the birth of a second child at home in Queensland when the Japanese invaded, was to lose not only her husband Dudley Roberts (one of the Administration's school-teachers) but also her brother.
+Both men are believed to have been on board the Japanese prison ship Montevideo Maru.

 The Rabaul Nurses recuperating in Manila - September 1945 - Bowie waving second from the left

 Pictured, free at last, is a happy group of Rabaul Nurses recuperating in Manila; Bowie is second from the left (waving), standing with her friends from Namanula Hospital, Grace Kruger, Joyce McGahan and Jean McLellan.
-Grace Kruger, like Mrs Bignell, was also a writer of poetry.
-As did all the nurses Grace stealthily kept a diary, but with one exception; the exception being that Grace's entire diary was cleverly written in prose.
+Grace Kruger, like Mrs Bignell, was also a writer of poetry as mentioned before.
+As did most of the nurses Grace stealthily kept a diary, but with one exception; the entire diary was skillfully and vividly written in rhyming verse.

 Back row from left to right: